rust-stuco/lectures/week10/smart_pointers.md

 * Inheritance is a mechanism in which an object can inherit elements from another object's definition
 * If you define OOP to require inheritance, then Rust is _not_ object-oriented
-    * There is no way to "inherit" a parent's struct fields*
+    * There is no way in vanilla Rust to "inherit" a parent's struct fields

 <!--
-* Unless you use macros
+Unless you use macros, but that is very cursed
 -->